 - Talent show

 - Group games

 Activities are divided up and rotated by cabin so that every camper has a chance to participate in the different activities offered.
-There is also a special your day where campers create their own schedule, choosing from a number of activities such as photography, lacrosse, or scrapbooking.
+There is also a special "your day" where campers create their own schedule, choosing from various activities such as karaoke, sports and games, or arts and crafts.

-After dinner, a special evening activity takes place that involves everyone at camp.
-These special events include a dive in movie; a film projected next to the pool so campers can swim while viewing a movie, a fun formal dinner requiring formal dress, karaoke night, and a dance party celebration complete with a DJ on the last night of camp to conclude a very special week.
+After dinner each night, a special evening activity takes place that involves everyone at camp.
+These special events include: a dive in movie, a film projected next to the pool so campers can swim while viewing a movie, a scavenger hunt, obstacle courses, karaoke night, and a dance party celebration complete with a DJ on the last night of camp to conclude a very special week.

 Leadership In Training Program

 The Leadership in Training Program (LIT) is available for all 17 and 18 year olds who attend Camp, regardless if they have been a previous camper or not.
-Being in the LIT Program requires you to be present for the entire week of Camp (including staff orientation on the Saturday before campers arrive) and attend at least 2 out of the 3 trainings offered during the summer.
+As a Leader in Training, you are required to be present for the entire week of Camp (including staff orientation on the Saturday before campers arrive) and attend at least 2 out of the 3 trainings offered during the summer.
 The LIT program also offers two tracks.
 The Counselor Track and the Logistics Track.
-The decision to place an LIT participant in one of the two tracks will ultimately be up to the LIT Program Directors and will take into account the LIT participant’s completed application, essay included with application, and interview conducted during first training.
+The decision to place a LIT participant in one of the two tracks will ultimately be up to the LIT Program Directors and will take into account the LIT participant’s completed application, essay included with application, and interview conducted during the first training.